 Oil and Gas Engineering

 The following courses are prerequisites for many of the oil and gas engineering focus area courses.
-Due to their introductory nature, they do not count toward the focus area's content requirements, but one of the two may be counted as the focus area free elective.
+Due to their introductory nature, they do not count toward the focus area's content requirements, but one of the two may be counted as the free elective.

 The following courses are recommended to students in the oil and gas engineering focus area to fulfill part of the collegiate curriculum General Education Component approved course subjects requirement.